Geowil/Geowil_Bank/README.md

 - Time Denomination
     - Sets the default time unit setting for all banks.
 Use the ChangeTimeUnit plugin command to alter this setting on a per-bank basis.
+= Default Interest
+    - Sets the default interest rate for new banks.
+When you create a bank without the IR parameter, this value will be used.
+- Minimum Depo
+    - Sets the default minimum deposit amount for new banks.
+When you create a bank without the MD parameter, this value will be used.

 ###Plugin Commands